-Accessibility in the Arts:
+Accessibility in the Arts, 2019

-client: recess projects, CPNY, Carolyn Lazard
+for recess projects, CPNY, Carolyn LazarD

 We went through an exhaustive design process trying to find the way to make it anything other than a straight-foreword exercise in legibility.
 I became fascinated with web accessibility standards and color schemes that often fell outside of the good taste cannon.
 We thought it would be cool to really lean in to the reality of accessibility on the web.
 We tried using image ID tags (then unheard of by most nice liberals) as top level typography, garish but accessible color schemes, wacky diagrams that were indecipherable without captions and even typography that was impossible to read without the tools used by visually impaired readers…to name a few.